Monday, January 17, 2022

 Celebrity endorsements are most effective when the shopper perceives that the celebrity’s skills match the nature of the marketed item and/or the celebrity is respected by the shopper for their distinctive accomplishments over time.
 A set of studies at University of Jammu augments this attention to the behavior of the celebrity.
 The studies analyzed the impact of priming—how observing the celebrity’s actions influences the consumer’s receptivity to subsequent marketing messages.

 The prime here was whether the celebrity was seen as living a more or less luxurious lifestyle.
 This was assessed in the context of whether the celebrity urged the shopper to spend money or save money.
-Since the studies were conducted with university students in India, the two celebrities referenced in the example ads—Salman Khan and Ajay Devgon—were Bollywood film stars.
+Since the studies were conducted with university students in India, the two celebrities chosen for reference in the example ads—Salman Khan and Ajay Devgon—were Bollywood film stars.
 On a survey prior to the main experiment, using a different group of participants, Mr. Khan had been found to be perceived as living quite luxuriously and Mr. Devgon as living more simply.
 In the main experiment, participants were shown photographs designed to reinforce these impressions.

 The ad in the experiment was for a fictitious brand of smartphone.
 For some versions, the tagline read, “Luxury, you deserve it,” while in other ads, it read, “Being economical keeps you going.”